Fire on Hawaii's Maui island forces people to jump into water to flee flames

 Because of the wind gusts, helicopters weren't able to dump water on the fires from the sky — or gauge more precise fire sizes — and firefighters were encountering roads blocked by downed trees and power lines as they worked the inland fires, Martin said.

-Almost 15,000 customers in Hawaii were without power as of 10 p.m. local time (4 a.m.
-EDT), according to PowerOutage.us.
+About 14,000 customers in Hawaii were without power early Wednesday, according to PowerOutage.us.

 "It's definitely one of the more challenging days for our island given that it's multiple fires, multiple evacuations in the different district areas," Martin said.